Skip to Content

 1 teaspoon of gochujang = 1 teaspoon of ssamjang

 Ssamjang is a thick Korean sauce made from a combination of doenjang (fermented soybean paste), garlic, sesame oil, and other ingredients.
-This sauce is typically used as a dipping sauce for Korean barbecue but can also be used as a marinade or in other dishes.
+This sauce is typically used as a dipping sauce for Korean barbecue and packs a spicy and savory kick to many dishes.

 Miso Paste